Mass varying dark matter and its cosmological signature: Matter and CMB power spectra

 \section{Matter and CMB power spectra}

-In addition to changing the expansion rate of the Universe through extra radiation, \species{} will affect the evolution of the fluctuations in the Universe because of its time-varying mass $m(z)$.
-The extended period of \species{} as radiation before $z_t$ affects the evolution of the linear perturbations.
-Below, we discuss these effects using the Boltzmann equations.
+The radiation phase of \species{} will also affect the evolution of the density fluctuations in the Universe before $z_t$.
+Below, we discuss these effects using the Boltzmann equations in the linear approximation of the perturbations.

 The perturbation evolution equations can be obtained from the Boltzmann hierarchy~\cite{Ma:1995ey},

 Here, $\Psi_\ell$ are the $\ell$-th multipole of the perturbations to the phase space distribution function, $\phi$ and $\psi$ are the metric perturbations, $f_0$ is the unperturbed Fermi-Dirac distribution, and $\epsilon=\sqrt{q^2+a^2m(a)^2}$ as mentioned earlier.
 Macroscopic variables such as density contrast, bulk velocity, and anisotropic stress can be constructed by integrating Eq.~(\ref{eq:boltzmann}) over comoving momenta.
 The nonvanishing mass prohibits us from performing the phase space integral (over comoving momentum $q$) analytically.
 Another variable in our study is the unperturbed temperature, $T$, in the Fermi-Dirac distribution function.
 From Eq.~(\ref{eq:boltzmann}) it can be shown that the relevant variables are $q/T$ and $\epsilon/T$ or, at late times when the particles are non-relativistic, the evolution of the system of equations is determined by $m(z)/T$.
 We modify the Boltzmann solver code \texttt{CLASS} to add a new species with time-varying mass $m(z)$, and compute the linear matter power spectrum and the CMB anisotropy power spectra~\cite{2011JCAP...07..034B}.